Psycho (1960 film): Accolades

 In 1992, the film was deemed "culturally, historically, or aesthetically significant" by the United States Library of Congress and was selected for preservation in the National Film Registry.
 In 1998, TV Guide ranked it No. 8 on their list of the 50 Greatest Movies on TV (and Video).

 Psycho has appeared on a number of lists by websites, television channels, and magazines.
 The shower scene was featured as number four on the list of Bravo Network's 100 Scariest Movie Moments, while the finale was ranked number four on Premieres similar list.
 In the British Film Institute's 2012 Sight & Sound polls of the greatest films ever made, Psycho was 35th among critics and 48th among directors.

 In the earlier 2002 version of the list the film ranked 35th among critics and 19th among directors.
 In the 2022 edition of BFI's Greatest films of all time list the film ranked 31st in the critics poll and 46th in the director's poll.
 In 1998 Time Out conducted a reader's poll and Psycho was voted the 29th greatest film of all time.
 The Village Voice ranked Psycho at No. 19 in its Top 250 "Best Films of the Century" list in 1999, based on a poll of critics.
 The film was listed as one of TCM's top 15 most influential films of all-time list.

 Entertainment Weekly voted it the 11th Greatest film of all time in 1999.
 In January 2002, the film was included on the list of the "Top 100 Essential Films of All Time" by the National Society of Film Critics.
 The film was included in Times All-Time 100 best movies list in 2005.
 In 2005, Total Film magazine ranked Psycho as the 6th-greatest horror film of all time.
 In 2010, The Guardian newspaper ranked it as "the best horror film of all time".
 Director Martin Scorsese included Psycho in his list of the 11 scariest horror films of all time.
 The film was named as the third best horror movie of all time in a readers' poll by Rolling Stone magazine in 2014.
+In 2006, Writers Guild of America West ranked its screenplay 92nd in WGA's list of 101 Greatest Screenplays.
 In 2017 Empire magazine's reader's poll ranked Psycho at No. 53 on its list of The 100 Greatest Movies.
 In an earlier poll held by the same magazine in 2008, it was voted 45th on the list of "The 500 Greatest Movies of All Time".
 In 2021, the film was ranked at No. 5 by Time Out on their list of "The 100 best horror movies".